Leaf-Agriculture/docs/docs/Connect.md

 :::

 #### 3 - Access
-At the end of these steps, API Owner B will be able to visualize the fields and/or operations from the shared Leaf user, using the existing field/operations endpoints, like [this one][9].
+At the end of these steps, API Owner B will be able to visualize the fields, operations and/or machine data files from the shared Leaf user, using the existing field/operations/machine data files endpoints, like [this one][9].

 ## Endpoints